2023 Big Data Analytics & AI Summer Experience

 Yi Shang portrait

-Dr. Shang is Professor, Robert H. Buescher Faculty Fellow, and Director of Graduate Studies in the EECS Department.
-He has published more than 200 refereed papers in international journals and conferences in the fields of artificial intelligence, mobile and distributed computing, bioinformatics, wireless sensor networks, and holds 6 U.S. patents.
-He has worked as a researcher at the University of Illinois at Urbana-Champaign and the renowned Xerox Palo Alto Research Center (PARC), Palo Alto, CA. He has received research funding from the National Science Foundation, National Institutes of Health, the U.S. Army, DARPA, Microsoft, Raytheon, etc. Dr. Shang received his BS degree from the University of Science and Technology of China, MS degree from the Chinese Academy of Sciences, and PhD degree from University of Illinois at Urbana-Champaign in 1997.
-He is a lifetime member of the ACM and senior member of the IEEE.
+Dr. Shang is a Professor, Robert H. Buescher Faculty Fellow and Director of Graduate Studies in the EECS Department.
+He has published more than 200 papers in journals and conferences in the fields of artificial intelligence, machine learning, mobile and distributed computing, bioinformatics, etc., holds 6 U.S. patents, and named among World’s Top 2% Scientists by a Stanford University report.
+Previously, he worked as a senior researcher at the renowned Xerox Palo Alto Research Center (PARC), Palo Alto, CA. He has received research funding from many sources, including NSF, NIH, U.S. Army, DARPA, Microsoft, Raytheon, Missouri Department of Conservation.
+Dr. Shang received his BS degree from University of Science and Technology of China, MS from Chinese Academy of Sciences, and PhD from University of Illinois at Urbana- Champaign in 1997.
+He is a lifetime member of ACM and senior member of IEEE.

 Dr. Dong Xu